-The SIPA Diversity Committee (formerly, Diversity Task Force) was convened by Dean Janow in AY 2013-14 to support the efforts of SIPA faculty, staff, and student organizations in fostering a community at SIPA that is welcoming, respectful of individual and group differences, and representative of our society.
+The SIPA Diversity Committee (formerly, the Diversity Task Force) was convened by Dean Janow in the 2013–14 academic year to support the efforts of SIPA faculty, staff, and student organizations in fostering a community at SIPA that is welcoming, respectful of individual and group differences, and representative of our society.

 The Diversity Committee advises the Dean and her leadership team on efforts to support greater diversity at SIPA on a range of topics, including but not limited to: programming, academic affairs, recruitment, campus/school climate for students, faculty, and administration on diversity, inclusion, and social justice issues.

 The following sub-committees were formed to help the Committee with implementing its objectives:

 - Student Diversity and Campus Climate—Focuses on the climate of SIPA and the efforts that can be put forth to recruit/retain a diverse student body

 - Faculty Diversity and Curriculum—Focuses on issues pertaining to faculty and curricular initiatives at SIPA